catsm7/catsm7/README.md

 - 🔭 I’m currently working as an Architect on the HR IT Security Team
 - ⚡  Working at Ford Motor Company
 - 🌱 Currently learning CyberSecurity Concepts
-- 👯 Seek to collaborate on accessability and equity projects
+- 👯 Seek to collaborate on accessibility and equity projects
 - 👩🏻‍💻 Founder of Future ITGirls

 <hr />